auraeinteractive/kin-legacy/ConfiguringKin.md

 reg_user = "your-reg-user"        ; Username of the user to handle registrations reg_password = "your-reg-pass"    ; Password of the user...
 reg_version = "v2"                ; Version of registration script
-reg_sitename = "Friend OS"        ; Named site for registration porposes reg_workgroup = "Lounge"          ; Which workgroup to add new users into reg_template = "Standard"         ; Which user template for new users reg_disk_size = "1GB"             ; How much private storage
+reg_sitename = "Kin"              ; Named site for registration porposes
+reg_workgroup = "Lounge"          ; Which workgroup to add new users into reg_template = "Standard"         ; Which user template for new users reg_disk_size = "1GB"             ; How much private storage